spyrosmouchlianitis/PRevent/README.md

 Ensure you run `json.dumps(security_reviewers)` or an equivalent method beforehand.
 By default, all repositories and branches are monitored.

 - **FP_STRICT**:
-To minimize false positives by running only `ERROR` severity rules and detectors (primarily a small subset of obfuscation detection), set it to `True` in your secret manager.
+To minimize false-positives by running only `ERROR` severity rules and detectors (primarily a small subset of obfuscation detection), set it to `True` in your secret manager.
+Typically, the false-positives rate is negligible regardless of enabling this option.

+- **FULL_FINDINGS**:
+To maximize security and enable detection of all findings without stopping after the first detection, set it to `True` in your secret manager.
+While the false-positives rate may slightly increase, it generally remains negligible.

 # General